TigrinyaNLP/TigrinyaNLP.github.io/docs/Tigrinya Translate/train.md

 The data we need to train the above neural model is a list of English sentences translated to Tigrinya, sentence by sentence.
-Tigrinya Bible is a good example. you can download it from https://www.geezexperience.com/ai/data.gz and unzip it in the seq2seq direcory above.
+Tigrinya Bible is a good example. you can download [en_ti-bible](https://www.tigrinyatranslate.com/en_ti-bible.zip), which is formatted for the seq2seq training above. unzip it examples/legacy/seq2seq directory.
 Read hugging face documentation to understand how training data is organized.

  You can run the following command to start the training.
 ```